https://live.staticflickr.com/65535/49812899011_00a1bce0da_o.jpg

 https://youtu.be/c6UQa4W_Mfk

-In 1911, the last Newfoundland wolf in the world was shot dead, and far across the sea in England, people were cheering for the launch of the "Dream Ship" Titanic.
+The last Newfoundland Wolf was shot in 1911, while across the sea in Britain, people were cheering the launch of the "dream ship," the Titanic.

 https://live.staticflickr.com/65535/49768445692_db088762d9_z.jpg

-1. Remove the green clay used for fixing the back
+1. Remove the green clay backing used for fixation.

-3. Set the iron to the highest temperature and press and iron for more than 30 seconds until the corners completely fit the surface.
+3. Set your iron to the highest temperature and press down for at least 30 seconds, ensuring the edges adhere completely to the surface.

-*Do not hot stamp on nylon, silk, waterproof materials, sweaters, and down-containing clothing.
+*Do not iron onto nylon, silk, waterproof materials, sweaters, or down-filled clothing.

 Product Description